Mirabel Retracts Rape Allegation, Apologises To Nigerians

 TikTok user Mirabel has publicly withdrawn her earlier rape allegations, admitting that the claims were fabricated and apologising to Nigerians for misleading the public.

-In a statement shared online, she said, “Nigerians please forgive me.
+In a phone conversation obtained by THE WISTHLER online, she said, “Nigerians please forgive me.
 I am sorry.
 I am tired,” acknowledging that she made up the story and created a fake account to support her narrative.

-She further confessed that she sent messages to herself in an attempt to make the allegations appear credible, a revelation that has sparked widespread reactions across social media platforms.
+She further confessed that the TikTok page was created by her in an attempt to make the allegations appear credible, a revelation that has sparked widespread reactions across social media platforms.

 Mirabel disclosed that she has been battling severe emotional distress, revealing that she has been going through an extremely difficult period in her life.

-According to her statement, she recently lost her father, mother, and brother, leaving her without immediate family support.
+According to what she told VeryDarkMan (VDM), she recently lost her father, mother, and brother, leaving her without immediate family support.
 She described herself as an orphan struggling to cope with overwhelming grief and loneliness.

 She also admitted to experiencing serious mental health challenges and said she had reached out to social media personality VDM for help during her time of crisis.